Scheduling a Disability Inclusion Profile meeting

 - attendance in the entire meeting

-- attendance in parts of the meeting (for example, the discussion around the student’s strengths and aspirations)
+- attendance in parts of the meeting (for example, the discussion around the student’s strengths and aspirations at the beginning of the meeting)

 - participation prior to the meeting (for example, with discussions with the student’s teacher, parent/carer(s), or other trusted adult)